Ahmed-Sami-NLP-Freelancer/graduation-project/README.md

       from him some of skills without

 3. **Market Segmentation**
-   -Targeting heavy transport owners or those who travel distances longer than 3 hours.
+   -Targeting heavy transport owners or those who travel distances longer than 1 hours.

 4. **Data Availability**
    -There is a wealth of public data available on platforms like YouTube.

 5. **Market Demand**
-   -NVIDIA has been working on a related project, indicating potential market interest.
+   -Bein Sport, market place for transfare market depend on player analtsis

+task -
+1-meeting in newt two weeks
+2-Jira
+3-Github & git
+4-project name
+5-achived time